mmomtchev/pymport/README.md

 const a = np.get('ones');

 // b is a proxified callable PyObject, can be called with b()
-// All objects returned by b() will also be called const b = proxify(np).ones;
+// All objects returned by b() will also be proxified const b = proxify(np).ones;

 // c is a native code JS function, can be called with c()